Skip to main content

 The vulnerability list allows you to Refresh data, Download CSV, and sort.

-Click a tag link to reload the vulnerability list with the tag as the filter.
+Click a tag link in a row to reload the vulnerability list with the tag as the filter.
+For example, in the Group by Host view, click the Account: account-name tag in a row to view only the vulnerabilities for hosts in that cloud account.

 Download CSV